Design Yelp (Nearby Friends Service)

 What is Yelp?

 Yelp is a Proximity server useful for discovering nearby places such as restaurants, theatres, temples, or recreational areas.
-It allows users to view and add comments, photos and reviews for these events and places.
-In this blog, we will discuss proximity server system design.
+It allows users to view and post photos and reviews for these events and places.

 Key Requirements